Ethanol10/rimuru-tempest-ror2/README.md

 <details>
 <summary>Click to expand patch notes:</summary>

+- v1.0.1
+    - Fixed Dash from not working between Human and Slime form.
+    - Force Unground when doing a dash attack on the ground.
+    - Reduced Spatial Movement Distance by half.
+    - Set Falling Velocity to 0 on Spatial Movement execution.
+    - Updated Passive description to specify floating
 - v1.0.0
     - Devour now has **unique buffs for every monster in the base and expansion** (SotV).
 (Further new enemies may not be supported if created.)
         - We'll update a wiki page later with the list of skills.